gnuwimp/flw/README.md

 # flw (fast light widgets)

-flw is an collection of widgets for the [FLTK](http://www.fltk.org) gui library.
+flw is an collection of widgets for the [FLTK](http://www.fltk.org) version 1.4 GUI library.
-The flw library has been tested on Windows 10 using msys2 compiler tools and Xubuntu 24.04.
+The flw library has been tested on Windows 10 using msys2 compiler tools and Kubuntu 25.04.
 Earlier versions have been compiled successfully on a Raspberry Pi 4.
 It might work on macOS with some tweaks.